 R/jam-curate-to-df.R

-by pattern matching
+curate_to_df_by_pattern.RdCurate vector to data.frame by pattern matching

-vector of input data, often filenames used
+character vector of input data, often filenames used

-when importing data using one of the import_*
+when importing data using one of the import_* functions.

-whose first column contains character
+data.frame whose first column contains character patterns,

 and subsequent columns contain annotations to be applied to entries

-that match a given pattern.
+in x that match a given pattern.
 The column that contains patterns

-can be specified with argument pattern_colname
+can be specified with argument pattern_colname.

-character
+character string

 indicating colname to use for patterns, group, and identifier,